-- (a) WIS agrees that instructional staff employed at the School will be certificated consistent with the standards described in RCW 28A.410.010 and Title 181 WAC; provided, that WIS may hire noncertificated instructional staff of unusual competence and in exceptional cases as specific in RCW 28A.150.203(7).
-The parties recognize that in implementing a culturally relevant program at the School, non-certificated Tribal members of unusual competence may teach students so long as a certificated person exercises general supervision. - (b) WIS agrees that it will comply with employee record checks requirements in RCW 28A.400.320 when employing School employees.
-WIS further agrees that it will comply with the mandatory termination and notification provisions of RCW 28A.400.320, 28A.400.330, 28A.405.470, and 28A.405.475. - (c) If WIS or School administrator(s) has reason to believe that an employee with a certificate or permit authorized under chapter 28A.410 RCW or chapter 28A.405 RCW has engaged in unprofessional conduct (chapter 181-87 WAC) or lacks good moral character (chapter 181-86 WAC), the School agrees to submit a complaint to Education Service District 113 (hereinafter, "ESD") stating the basis for the belief and requesting the ESD to submit the complaint to OSPI's Office of Professional Practices (hereinafter, "OPP").
+(a) The Yakama Nation agrees that instructional staff employed at the School will be certificated consistent with the standards described in RCW 28A.410.010 and Title 181 WAC; provided, that the Yakama Nation may hire noncertificated instructional staff of unusual competence and in exceptional cases as specified in RCW 28A.150.203.
+The parties acknowledge that noncertificated Yakama language teachers may be hired by the School pursuant to the "unusual competence" exception.
+The parties further acknowledge that, in order to implement a culturally relevant program at the School, noncertificated Tribal members with cultural expertise may provide instruction to students pursuant to the unusual competence exception.
+Where noncertificated instructors are hired due to their unusual cultural or language competencies, the Yakama Nation acknowledges that a certificated instructor must exercise general supervision pursuant to RCW 28A.150.203.

+- (b) The Yakama Nation agrees that it will comply with employee record checks requirements in RCW 28A.400.320 when employing School employees.
+The Yakama Nation further agrees that it will comply with the mandatory termination and notification provisions of RCW 28A.400.320, 28A.400.330, 28A.405.470, and 28A.405.475. - (c) If the Yakama Nation or School administrator(s) has reason to believe that an employee with a certificate or permit authorized under chapter 28A.410 RCW or chapter 28A.405 RCW has engaged in unprofessional conduct (chapter 181-87 WAC) or lacks good moral character (chapter 181-86 WAC), the School agrees to submit a complaint to Education Service District 105 (hereinafter, "ESD") stating the basis for the belief and requesting the ESD to submit the complaint to OSPI's Office of Professional Practices (hereinafter, "OPP").
 The School will simultaneously send a copy of the School's complaint to OPP.
-Certificated and licensed staff employed by the School are subject to Title 28A RCW as well as any applicable state or federal laws. - 5.
+Certificated and licensed staff employed by the School are subject to Title 28A RCW as well as any applicable tribal, state, or federal laws. - 5.
 Staff Training.
-WIS agrees that the School will provide employees and staff with training required by applicable state and/or federal law. - 6.
+The Yakama Nation agrees that the School will provide employees and staff with training required by applicable tribal, state, and/or federal law. - 6.
 Student Assessment.
 The School will participate in all testing programs required by OSPI and the State Board of Education.
 The School will comply with all assessment protocols and requirements established by OSPI and the State Board of Education, maintain test security, and administer the tests consistent with all tribal, state, and federal requirements.
 The School shall follow OSPI's test administration and security requirements.
-If the WIS identifies overlapping, conflicting, or duplicative requirements with federal requirements related to student assessments, WIS and the State will consult in order to address or eliminate such duplication or redundancy.